Security-Onion-Solutions/securityonion-docs/upgrade.rst

 Zeek
 ----

+If you upgrade from Bro to Zeek, then Bro will automatically stop before Zeek is installed and so you may need to restart Zeek after the upgrade is complete.
+If you upgrade from Zeek to a newer version of Zeek, Zeek will not automatically stop.

 Zeek package upgrades will attempt to migrate your Zeek config.
 You should double-check your config and see if there are any local customizations that you need to manually re-apply.
 Then restart Zeek as follows:

 ::